Chief: Nick Sohyda

-The Mt.
-Lebanon Fire Department’s mission is to serve and safeguard our diverse community through the delivery of professional, efficient and effective services protecting life, property and the environment.
-Its vision is to be leaders in delivering the highest quality and most cost-effective prevention, education and emergency services.
+he Mt.
+Lebanon Fire Department strives to deliver the highest quality and most cost-effective fire prevention, education and emergency services.
+Its mission is to serve and safeguard our diverse community through the delivery of professional, efficient and effective services, protecting life, property and the environment.